A comparison of Hochschild homology in algebraic and smooth settings: Finite type algebras and their smooth versions

-} \end{lem} \begin{proof} (a) It suffices to show that $\mc O (\tilde V)$ is dense in $C^\infty (V)$, because from that we can obtain the statement by applying the idempotent $p_G$.
+When $M$ is an $\mc O (\tilde V)^G$-algebra, this map is an algebra isomorphism. } \end{lem} \begin{proof} (a) It suffices to show that $\mc O (\tilde V)$ is dense in $C^\infty (V)$, because from that we can obtain the statement by applying the idempotent $p_G$.
 For any $v \in V$, (iii) yields a natural isomorphism

 According to \cite[Corollaire V.1.6]{Tou} this implies that the closure of $\mc O (\tilde V)$ in $C^\infty (V)$ is $C^\infty (V)$.\\ (b) By Lemma \ref{lem:1.8} (applied to $\tilde V \times \tilde V$ with the $G \times G$-action),